MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 ### Funnel Insights

 Engagement insights now offers Funnel Insights for customers.
 Use Funnel Insights to gain deeper insight into customer behavior about the steps in your funnel report.
 When you create and save a new funnel report, funnel insights are automatically generated for your report.

-You will be shown insights from the following categories at both the step--level and overall funnel level:
+You can view funnel insights from the following categories, at both the main and step levels:

-   1. Conversion rate
+ - Conversion rate
-   2. Transition time
+ - Transition time
-   3. Completion time
+ - Completion time

-Use these insights to dig deeper into customer behavior and better understand drop-off points and conversions for your funnel report.
+Use these insights to explore deeper into customer behavior and better understand drop-off points and conversions for your funnel report.

-Insights are recalculated every 24 hours, or when you SAVE your funnel report.
+Funnel insights are recalculated every 24 hours, or when you **Save** your funnel report.

+> [!NOTE]
-**In order to view insights for your funnel, you must SAVE your report**
+> In order to view insights for your funnel, you must SAVE your report every time you make changes.